SelenaZelia/Design-patterns-cookbook/README.md

 - **Decorator pattern** :
   - Dynamically adds/overrides behaviour in an existing method of an object
   - Illustrated by a dessert + ingredient name and price printing

+### Behavorial

+- **Observer pattern** :
+  - An object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes.
+Used mainly for event handling
+  - Illustrated by a GPS notifying display on position/precision changes

 ## What's next ?